 The /usr/etc/hippi.imap file maps hostnames (or IP addresses) to HIPPI I-fields.
-Optionally, a 6-byte universal IEEE address (called ULA, MAC or Ethernet address) can also be mapped.
+Optionally, for systems with HIPPI boards that do not store a media access control (MAC) address1, a 6-byte universal IEEE address (called ULA or MAC address) can also be mapped.
 The file can contain up to 2048 lines.